Try This Before You Give Up on Songwriting

-Songwriting seems like it should be easy… so, many try to figure out songwriting on their own.
-Which often leads to a frustrating struggle:
+Songwriting seems like it should be easy… so, many people try to figure out songwriting on their own, leading to a struggle, either you figure out songwriting or you quit.

 Try these solutions before you give up on songwriting because there is always another choice!